-Many parents are unfamiliar with sexting.
-It is generally defined as sending, sharing, viewing, receiving or possessing indecent visual depictions of oneself or another person using a cell phone.
+Sexting is generally defined as sending, sharing, viewing, receiving or possessing indecent visual depictions of oneself or another person using a cell phone.
 A student will be disciplined for sexting at school.

 Discussing sexting and its legal and social consequences with your children may prevent and reduce incidences of it at school and elsewhere.
 A recent survey revealed that about 20 percent of teen boys and girls have sent sext messages.
 It can cause enormous emotional pain for the students involved, often with legal implications.
 The following talking points from the American Academy of Pediatrics may help start the discussions.